ydb-platform/ydb/ydb/docs/en/core/deploy/manual/deploy-ydb-on-premises.md

 - Unprotected mode

-  In this mode, traffic between cluster nodes and between the client and cluster uses an unencrypted connection.
+  In this mode, traffic between cluster nodes and between client and cluster uses an unencrypted connection.
 Use this mode for testing purposes.

   {% include [prepare-configs.md](_includes/prepare-configs.md) %}

-  Save the {{ ydb-short-name }} configuration file as `/opt/ydb/cfg/config.yaml`
+  Save the {{ ydb-short-name }} configuration file as `/opt/ydb/cfg/config.yaml`.

 - Protected mode